DrewNaylor/guinget/README.md

 Visual Studio 2019 Community is being used for this project.
 YAML files are being read with [YamlDotNet](https://github.com/aaubry/YamlDotNet), which uses the MIT license.

+There's a [project roadmap](./docs/Project-roadmap.md) available, if you want to read it.

 Early screenshot:
 ![](/docs/images/screenshot.png?raw=true)